-The first picture was taken within walking distance from the set of the TV show and even closer to RCA Studios.
-The group is coming from lunch together (see the second picture) while either taking a break during Headquarters sessions or rehearsing for their first concert tour.
+Photographed in Hollywood (most likely in early 1967), The Monkees are seen here within walking distance from where their television show was filmed, and even closer to RCA recording studios.
+The group is out for lunch together (see the second picture), probably taking a break during sessions for their third album, Headquarters.

 This fairly rare performance of "I'll Be True To You" comes from a show held in the Netherlands on April 21, 1989 during The Monkees' tour of Europe that year.
 It's sourced from a widely circulated bootleg of the show (which was also broadcasted on European radio and filmed for Holland television).
 Enjoy...